shopware/docs/concepts/framework/architecture/administration.md

 components.
 Every single communication with the Core can e.g. be inspected throughout the network activities of your browsers developer tools.

-Apart from the - arguably most central - responsibility of creating the UI itself the Administrations components implement a number of cross-cutting concerns.
+Apart from the - arguably most central - responsibility of creating the UI itself, which can be reached through `/admin` , the Administrations components implement a number of cross-cutting concerns.
 The most important are:

 - **Providing inheritance**: As Shopware 6 offers a flexible extension system to develop own Apps, Plugins or Themes, one also has the opportunity to override or extend the Administration to fit needs.
 More information can be found in